vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 in support of my views.
 It would look ungrateful to find fault with the work of Dey; but it must be said that he relies too much on rather old and antiquated authorities and has not cast his net over a wide area.
 Often times he mentions no original authorities (vide, for example, Cakratirtha on p.
 43).
 He is very vague in his references.
 He hardly ever cites the number of the verse on which he relies and often omits to specify even the part or section of the work relied upon.
 For example, at p.
 13 as regards Avanti he mentions Panini IV.
 176, which should be IV.
 1. 176.
 Further, he has omitted several well-known tirthas (e. g.
 Daśāśvamedhika).
 He is sometimes wrong in what he says.
 On p.
 54 he states that Kiskindha kānda 43 refers to Devadāruvana as a proper name, but there the context ('lodhrapadmaka-sandesu devadāruvanesu ca' in verse 15) shows that what is meant is 'forests of Deodar trees').
 On p.
 73 he says Bharatavarṣa was first called Haimavata varsa, but the passage of the Lingapurāṇa (I. 49.7) on which he relies (idam haimavatam varsam Bhāratam nāma visrutam) does not bear that out.
 There is no reference to a prior account here and all that is meant is that Bhāratavarsa is connected with Himavat, as a previous passage (I. 47.
 23 Himādrer dakṣiṇam varṣam Bharatāya nyavédayat) expressly states that Bhāratávarsa is to the south of Himālaya.
 In Salya 44.52 Sarasvati is called Haimavati, but that does not mean that Haimavati was the name of Sarasvati in far-off ages.
 It simply means that it rises in Himayat range.'
 Only a comparison of the list prepared by me with Dey's work will show the differ ence in details between the two.
 I should not undertake that task and leave it to scholarly readers.

 I have carefully read the two Epics and most of the Purānas.
 But I do not cite exhaustive references to all the texts where a particular tirtha is mentioned.
 I feel satisfied with mentioning two or three.
 Owing to the several restric tions imposed upon myself this list cannot claim to be thoroughly exhaustive.
 But I hope that it is comprehensive enough and far larger and more informative than any list of tirthas presented by any scholar so far.
 There is ample scope for industrious scholars to improve upon and to add to this lista have included important tirthas from Kashmir and given copious references to the Nilamata-purāṇa, the Rāja-tarangiṇi and the si Hara-carita-cintāmaṇi.
-I am highly obliged to the Kashmir Report of Dr. Bühler (published as a special number for 187 Cient
+I am highly obliged to the Kashmir Report of Dr. Būhler (published as a special number for 187 Cient

 POONA